Recensus/developer-docs/posts/introduction.md

 Overview
 ========

-Recensus offerers a number of ways to integrate a better review experiance into your website.
+Recensus offerers a number of ways to integrate a better review experience into your website.